Document Print/Save as PDF

 Full details on the history and makeup of the Arms is available from the Council’s City Archives Services.

-7. Where this Guidance indicates that use is at the discretion of the Head of Service Support subject to the following paragraph, that decision shall be final.
+- Where this Guidance indicates that use is at the discretion of the Director of Legal and Governance subject to the following paragraph, that decision shall be final.